 Fax: +44 (0)20 7430 1101

-- Personal data – any information relating to an identified or identifiable individual.
+- Personal data – any information relating to an identified or identifiable living individual.

 - Special category personal data – information revealing an individual’s racial or ethnic origin, data about ethnic origin, religious, philosophical and political beliefs, trade union membership, health and genetic data and data concerning a person’s sex life and sexual orientation.

 When we use your personal data, we are a ‘controller’ of data.
 Our use of personal data is therefore regulated by the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), as well as our professional duty of confidentiality towards our clients.